 - where relevant, E.164 numbers of Member State emergency services;

-- to evaluate the needs for regulatory innovation and coordinate actions between NRAs to enable the development of new innovative electronic communications;
+- evaluate the needs for regulatory innovation and coordinate actions between NRAs to enable the development of new innovative electronic communications;

-- to promote the modernisation, coordination and standardisation of the collection of data by NRAs, such data being made available to the public in an open, reusable and machine-readable format on the BEREC website and the European data portal, without prejudice to intellectual property rights, personal data protection rules and the required level of confidentiality;
+- promote the modernisation, coordination and standardisation of the collection of data by NRAs, such data being made available to the public in an open, reusable and machine-readable format on the BEREC website and the European data portal, without prejudice to intellectual property rights, personal data protection rules and the required level of confidentiality;

 - carry out other tasks assigned to it by legal acts of the EU, in particular by the Roaming Regulation, Telecoms Single Market Regulation and the EECC.

 In addition to the BEREC Regulation, BEREC fulfils its tasks in compliance with:

 Other important documents that form the legal framework for the work of both the NRAs and BEREC include: Recommendation (EU) 2020/2245 on relevant product and service markets within the electronic communications sector susceptible to ex ante regulation – the ‘Recommendation on relevant markets’; Delegated Regulation (EU) 2021/654 on setting a single maximum Union wide mobile voice termination rate and a single maximum Union-wide fixed voice termination rate, supplementing the EECC; Recommendation 2010/572/EU on regulated access to Next Generation Access Networks (NGA) – the ‘NGA Recommendation’; Recommendation 2013/466/EU on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, among others.